mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 ### Assignment 7 - Using a saved model to make predictions on data without ground truth.

+Great job getting so far!
+This next one will be very quick and easy for you, but very important also.
+It is about commenting your code.
+There are two ways to comment code in python.
+One is the normal way:

+    # your comment comes here

+And the other is the way you do with function specific comments:

+    def my_function(data)

+    '''
+    USAGE: my_function(mortality.csv)
+    NOTE:  the outcome variable should be the last column in the dataset
+    '''

+Comments play several important roles in your code and being a programmer:

+- comments help you to come back to your code after being away for a while
+- comments help you to use your code even you don't see it (function as a module)
+- comments help others to start using and improve your code

+But don't over do it.
+In Python there is something referred to as "the python way".
+Part of that is to write code that is so simple, that it is more or less evident even though there would be a minimal amount of comments in the code itself.
+But it's better to always comment at the function level, at least to provide one use example and some possible "gatchas" about usage.

+Now I will share with you one very cool thing about Python.
+Once you save your function in a file and save it with .py ending, you can import it just like you would import a package you have installed.
+This is very useful, as it means we can easily create our own packages.

+Now go ahead and do that with your newly commented code, and make sure that you can import it and that it works ok.

 ### Assignment 8 - Putting everything we've learn together in to one reusable solution.

+Without even knowing it, you're fast becoming a Python pro, and actually you thought you were just learning deep learning ;)

+[more details coming soon.]

 ### Assignement 9 - Contiributing code to Github